 GeneCards Summary for RP2 Gene

-RP2 (Retinitis Pigmentosa 2 (X-Linked Recessive)) is a Protein Coding gene.
-Diseases associated with RP2 include retinitis pigmentosa 2 and rp2-related retinitis pigmentosa.
-GO annotations related to this gene include GTP binding and GTPase activator activity.
+RP2 (RP2 Activator Of ARL3 GTPase) is a Protein Coding gene.
+Diseases associated with RP2 include Retinitis Pigmentosa 2 and Retinitis Pigmentosa.
+Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activator activity.

 Acts as a GTPase-activating protein (GAP) involved in trafficking between the Golgi and the ciliary membrane.
 Involved in localization of proteins, such as NPHP3, to the cilium membrane by inducing hydrolysis of GTP ARL3, leading to the release of UNC119 (or UNC119B).
 Acts as a GTPase-activating protein (GAP) for tubulin in concert with tubulin-specific chaperone C, but does not enhance tubulin heterodimerization.
 Acts as guanine nucleotide dissociation inhibitor towards ADP-ribosylation factor-like proteins.